benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q009.png)

-**Nonidenticality constraint** is used when two entites in the pattern must have nonidentical assignments.
+**Nonidenticality Constraint** is used when two entites in the pattern must have nonidentical assignments.
 Here is an example:

 _**Q5:** Any person that his phone was called from a phone owned by two of his parents_